-The Hero's Journey: How to Write the Return With the Elixir
+Return With the Elixir: How to Master the Perfect Ending for a Hero's Journey

 This will get your imagination soaring!
 Because every genre story ever written has a secret trick up its sleeve: It takes the injustices of our normal, everyday world, and transports them to distant and fantastic times and places.
 It’s that simple.

-So ask these questions and start writing around brokenness.
+Ask these questions and start writing around brokenness.
 Then your heroic journey will be well on its way!

+What’s your favorite Return with the Elixir Hero’s Journey scene?
+Let us know in the comments.

 PRACTICE

-If you’ve been following this series, by now you’ve written, or at least planned, your Hero’s Journey from Ordinary World to Resurrection.
-Now, plan out how to tie it all together in the ending as your hero returns with the Elixir that will heal their world.

-In order to find the perfect Elixir, think through these questions: What is wrong with this world?
-What specific wrongs need to be righted by the hero?
+Practice creating an “elixir” for a hero’s journey, think through these questions: What could be wrong with your hero’s world?
+What specific wrongs need to be righted by them?

-Consider two kinds of injustices to build around in your story:
+Freewrite about the two kinds of injustices that can appear in a story:

-- A physical injustice — how are people being disadvantaged, in regard to their bodily safety, property, or dignity?
+- A physical injustice: How are people being disadvantaged, in regard to their bodily safety, property, or dignity?

-- An emotional or spiritual injustice — how are people being discouraged or spiritually oppressed?
+- An emotional or spiritual injustice: How are people being discouraged or spiritually oppressed?

-Write for fifteen minutes about the world your hero needs to save, exploring these two forms of injustice.
-Share your plan in the comments below.
-Then leave some feedback on another writer’s comment!
+Write for fifteen minutes about these two forms of injustice, and how a hero might respond and “resurrect” society.

+Post your Practice in the box below, then leave some feedback on another writer’s practice!